View research based on topic here:

 Approximately 2.08 billion gallons of water are used everyday to irrigate golf courses in the United States.
 (Lyman, 2012).
 A 20% reduction equals an astonishing savings of 416 million gallons daily in US turfgrass for golf courses alone.

-An independent controlled study on American soils utilized PureSense® data to show Magnation's water softener system, increased soil permeability and moisture retention in problematic, salty soils at 12 inches, 24 inches, 36 inches, 48 inches, and 60 inches deep over a 7-day observation period.
+An independent controlled study on American soils utilized PureSense® data to show Magnation's water treatment, increased soil permeability and moisture retention in problematic, salty soils at 12 inches, 24 inches, 36 inches, 48 inches, and 60 inches deep over a 7-day observation period.
 Improved soil moisture increased at every depth, which was never achieved prior to installing Magnation water systems.

 Brian Prine has been Director of Maintenance, Operations and Transportation in Bakersfield, California, since 2005.
 Brian oversees the irrigation of six different campuses in this region.
 State requirements forced him to cut his watering time from 6 days a week to 3 days a week.
-Magnation's water softener system helped soil moisture retention increase 251% with 50% less water.
+Magnation's water treatment helped soil moisture retention increase 251% with 50% less water.
 Prine and his crew take monthly samples from different outdoor locations around the Discovery School, outlined in the chart below.

 Magnetic treatment of saline irrigation water can be used as an effective method for soil desalinization.
 The application of a magnetic field on water decreases the hydration of salt ions and colloids, having a positive effect on salt solubility, accelerated coagulation and salt crystallization.
 Field experiments showed that, sandy loam soil pots irrigated with normal highly saline water of an electrical conductivity value of 8.2 mmohs/cm retained salts compared to pots irrigated with magnetized saline water.
 The study showed that magnetic water increased leaching of excess soluble salts, lowered soil alkalinity and dissolved slightly soluble salts (Hilal and Hilal, 2000).